jande48/CSC_generation/README.md

 [view on GitHub](https://github.com/jande48/CSC_generation)

 ## Reasoning
-Since this data is hierarchcial, my approach is to create a hash array to group data with the same parents, then write a recursive function to push child data only after it's parents have been added.
+Since this data is hierarchical, my approach is to create a hash array to group data with the same parents, then write a recursive function to push child data only after its parents have been added.

 I chose this method, because even though the initial JSON data may have 10,000+ objects, my assumption is that the number of categories (parent-child relationships), could be much, much less and therefore reduce the recursive calls.

 ## Contact